-TT7.
-Share accountability with other professions, patients, and communities for outcomes relevant to prevention and health care.

-TT9.
-Use process improvement to increase effectiveness in interprofessional teamwork and team-based services, programs, and policies.
+- TT7.
+Share accountability with other professions, patients, and communities for outcomes relevant to prevention and health care. - TT9.
+Use process improvement to increase effectiveness in interprofessional teamwork and teambased services, programs, and policies. - TT11.

-TT11.
 Perform effectively on teams and in different roles in a variety of settings.

-College/School Course (if applicable) Athletic Training (TCU, TWsU, UTA) Dietetics (TCU, TWmU) Healthcare Administration Required Co-curricular - Interlude: Professional & Academic Development Medicine - Allopathic MEDS 83102 Preparation for Practice 1 Medicine - Osteopathic MEDE 7515 Professional Identity and System-based Practice 3 Nursing Pharmacy PHAR 7136 Integrated Pharmacy Recitation 1 Physician Assistant MPAS 5242 Clinical Integrative Medicine II Public Health Required Co-curricular - Interlude: Professional & Academic Development Social Work (TCU, UTA) Speech-language Pathology (TCU)
+College/School Institution Course (if applicable) Athletic Training TCU, TWsU, UTA Dietetics TCU, WmU Healthcare Admin.
+HSC-SPH Interlude: Professional & Academic Development Medicine Osteopathic HSC-TCOM MEDE 7515 Professional Identity & System-based Practice 3 Nursing TCU Pharmacy UNT-COP PHAR 7136 Integrated Pharmacy Recitation 1 Physical Therapy HSC-SHP DPHT 7345 Clinical Practicum 1 Physician Assistant HSC-SHP MPAS 5242 Clinical Integrative Medicine II Public Health HSC-SPH Interlude: Professional & Academic Development Social Work TCU, UTA Speech-lang.
+Pathology TCU

-Intermediate 2: Teams and Teamwork
+Intermediate 2 | Unit 4 | Teams and Teamwork

 Teamwork is the foundation of Interprofessional Collaborative Practice.
 The unique training of each profession assures competence as a (fill in the blank with any profession).
-However, in reality, competent professionals can - and do with some regularity combine to a create an incompetent team (Hodges & Lingard, 2021).
+However, in reality, competent professionals can - and do with some regularity - combine to a create an incompetent team (Hodges & Lingard, 2021).
 In this unit, students learn about and discuss the 7 C's for effective teamwork (Tannenbaum & Salas, 2021), and reflect upon their current or future transitions into the clinical/practical learning environment and how they will assimilate effectively onto the team.